Marcia Hines discography

-The discography of Australian R&B and pop music recording artist Marcia Hines consists of fifteen studio albums, one live album, nine compilation album and forty-five singles.
+The discography of Australian R&B and pop music recording artist Marcia Hines consists of fifteen studio albums, one live album, nine compilation album and forty-nine singles.

 Hines has sold 2.6 million albums, was inducted into the ARIA Hall of Fame in 2007 and awarded the Order of Australia in 2009.
 She was the first Australian female artist to have a platinum-selling album, as well as the first female to have seven consecutive top 20 album releases.